minecraftchandan/card-bot/readme.md

 ## ⚠️ Disclaimer

-This project is a fan-made creation and is not affiliated with or endorsed by Nintendo, Game Freak, or The Pokémon Company.
+This project is a fan-made creation and is not affiliated with or endorsed by Nintendo, Game Freak, or The Pokemon Company.